-The Inns of Court College of Advocacy was established by the Council of the Inns of Court (COIC).
-The College comprises barristers, judges and others drawn from the Inns, the Circuits, the Bar Council of England and Wales, Specialist Bar Associations and other representative organisations.
+The Inns of Court College of Advocacy (ICCA) was established by the Council of the Inns of Court (COIC).
+The ICCA works with barristers, judges and others drawn from the Inns, the Circuits, the Bar Council of England and Wales, Specialist Bar Associations and other representative organisations.
 The ICCA is made up of a specialist academic team and a professional operations team, currently based at Gray’s Inn Square.

 We are committed to academic and professional excellence for the Bar.
-Our main functions are to provide education, leadership, guidance and coordination in relation to the pursuit of excellence in advocacy.
+Our main functions are to provide education, leadership, guidance and coordination in relation to the pursuit of excellence in advocacy and professional ethics.

-In addition to this, the ICCA hosts regular meetings with the Inns’ Directors of Education and the Circuit Administrators to share best practice and work on joint ventures such as a portable method of case analysis teaching to be adopted by all Inns and Circuits, Conferences held in London and in the provinces on areas of topical interest and concern and Ethics training for Facilitators and Pupil Supervisors.
+We set out to share best practice and work on joint ventures such as a portable method of case analysis teaching, ethics vignettes, conferences held on areas of topical interest and concern and training for Facilitators and Pupil Supervisors.